Enalmada/nextjs-boilerplate/README.md

 * validation - YEP.

 ### Other
-* eslint/prettier formatting everything to team agreement
 * fixpack for package.json consistency
+* eslint/prettier to normalize and validate formatting

 ## TODO
 ### Technical